 Cheese

-Surprisingly, mineral champagnes also harmonize with certain cheese varieties:
+Surprisingly, mineral champagnes also harmonize with certain cheese types:

 - Goat cheese from the Loire